liampshaw/mobile-gene-regions/README.md

 * `input/focal_genes/{gene}.fa` - the focal gene of interest
 * `input/focal_genes/{gene}_contigs.fa` - multi-fasta with the contigs which have been identified as containing the focal gene

-A small dataset is provided for the *mcr-1.1* gene with 5kb flanking regions.
-Parameters for the analysis can be specified in the config file:

-Within the `Snakefile` genes are specified in a list of `FOCAL_GENES`:
+Within the `Snakefile` these genes should be specified in a list of `FOCAL_GENES`:

 ```
-FOCAL_GENE_DICT = {"mcr-1.1"}
+FOCAL_GENES = {"mcr-1.1"}
 ```

+A small dataset (n=34 sequences) is provided for the *mcr-1.1* gene with 5kb flanking regions in the `input` directory.
+Parameters for the analysis can be specified in the config file (`configs/default_config.yaml`):

-The full snakemake pipeline can be run with the following command:
+The full snakemake pipeline can be run on the example data with the following command:

 ```
 snakemake --cores 1 \